 What is the cost of the exchange?

-May be slightly more expensive than UWaterloo, depending on the exchange.
+May be slightly more expensive than Waterloo, depending on the exchange.
 Some exchange universities may supply cash or cheap accommodation.

-Will my UWaterloo scholarship be valid on an exchange?
+Will my Waterloo scholarship be valid on an exchange?

 Canadian scholarships may be continued on official exchanges.

 Can I do a co-op term during the exchange?